Ayush-Agarwal07/quant-code/README.md

 ```

 `check` is an evaluation aid, not deployment.
 It uses keyless EOD prices when reachable and
-prints a labelled simulated fallback if live price data is unavailable.
+prints a labelled simulated fallback if live price data is unavailable. `live --paper` uses the
+same EOD/simulated boundary and never submits real orders.

 ### 3. Real Redis memory + vector search (Docker)